CS 725/825 Computer Networks, IT 725 Network Technology

 To run your experiment, use rb1.cs.unh.edu and rb2.cs.unh.edu.
 Besides connectivity to the department network, the servers are connected via five links that carry no other traffic than the one produced by the experiments.
 Each of the links is configured so that traffic experiences different link delays.
 The extra delays added to the inherent delay of a directly connected link are set as follows:

-Interface Round-trip delay (ms)
+Interface Added round-trip delay (ms)

 enp2s0f0 5